TheWizardsCode/DevLogger/README.md

 # Using DevLogger

-## Capture an in-game ScreenShots and Animated GIFs
+## Capture an in-game ScreenShot or Animated GIFs

-When in play mode you can capture screenshots and animated GIFs right from within the editor.
+When in play mode you can capture screenshots or animated GIFs right from within the editor.
+GIFs will capture a portion of the most recent gameplay together with a still from the middle of that segment.
+Stills will be captured at the point the button is pressed.

   1. Setup the view that you want to capture in the game window
   2. Click the "Game View" or "Animated GIF" button